Powell Family Cooking

 • Panko: Light, crispy breadcrumbs that add a perfect crunch.
 If you enjoy this ingredient, try our Panko Breaded Chicken!

-• Onion: Finely chopped to add a sweet, savory flavor.
+• Onion: We use finely chopped onion to add a sweet, savory flavor.

 • White Wine: Adds depth and complexity to the dish.